elegant-scipy/elegant-scipy/markdown/ch3.markdown

 unchanged from one millisecond to the next, the subtraction will give zero, but when the signal *increases*, you will get a positive signal.

-However, when the signal *decreases*, we will get a negative signal.
+When the signal *decreases*, we will get a negative signal.
 If we are only interested in pinpointing the time when the light was turned on, we can *clip* the difference signal, so that any negative values are converted to 0.